SAIKIRANN226/Aws-DevOps-Notes/Overview.md

           ports:
           - containerPort: 80

 - What is logging solution ELK in kubernetes ?
+Here container should store logs.
 - What is Sidecar and Proxy in Pod ?
 Proxy means request will first come to sidecar and then main container will evaluate from where the request has come and then give reply.
 - How to login to any container in kubernetes cluster ? kubectl exec -it <file_name_without.yaml> -c <container_name> --bash
 - To get full information of any Pod ? kubectl describe pod